terraindata/terrain/README.md

 Coding standards are in the TechDocs repo under `JS Coding Guidelines.md`.
 Please familiarize yourself with them and contribute to them.

+## Editors

+There are two recommended editors:

+### Sublime Text 3

+1. Download (Google search for it)
+1. Install the package manager: [https://packagecontrol.io/installation]
+1. Install the following packages: (Cmd + Shift + P --> type "Install" and then hit Enter to select the Install Packages command)
+    - ReactJS
+    - Typescript
+    - LESS
+1. Install themes (optional)
+   Recommended: FlatGrammer and BroGrammer themes.
+   Tip: To have the Flatgrammer / Brogrammer themes style your complete editor, add this line to your Settings file (Cmd + ,) `"color_scheme": "Packages/Theme - Flatgrammer/Flatgrammer.tmTheme",` (or replace with Brogrammer)

+### VS Code

+With built-in support for Typescript, VS Code is not a bad option.
+If you find specific configuration settings that help with our codebase, please add them here.

 ## Directory Overview

 ### src